android10/ktor-dockerizer/sample-project/ktor/README.md

 # Ktor Example with Docker Plugin

  - Please refer to the [Ktor Documentation](https://ktor.io/) to understand how this framework works.
- - I have also created a more [complete sample specific to Ktor](https://fernandocejas.com) if you are interested in it.

 ## Run and setup this Project